ivastly/regrest/README.md

 * usage of `eval`, or any other form of exotic source code loading
 * etc.

-In short, **Regrest detects all software defects introduced by changes of "green" code from test coverage report**.
+To be precise, **Regrest detects all test-detectable software defects introduced by changes of "green" code from test coverage report**.
 If the defect is introduced by some other changes (e.g. you messed up Dockerfile of some dependency), this tool cannot detect that.

 ## Installation.